mosip/documentation/docs/release/enhancements-1.2.0.md

   - SDK\_SCORE, to store the score of the biometric SDK
   - EXCEPTION, to mark the biometric type as an exception, here BDB will be empty.
   - CONFIGURED, to store the list of configured attributes in the outer BIR (as per the ID schema)
-- The link for change and forgot password can be configured, so that, from the UI the user can be redirected to the corresponding IAM page to perform these operations.
+- The link for change and forgot password can be configured, so that, from the UI, the user can be redirected to the corresponding IAM page to perform these operations.
 - Packets can be auto-uploaded to the server based on a configuration.
 - There is a regular expression validation in place for multiple languages (earlier the system was able to validate data only for English).
 - We now have a configurable antivirus that is being used during registration client packaging.
 This virus scanner will be able to run based on the configuration frequency in the background.
-- There is a "settings" page in Registration Client which can be treated as a control panel window page that manages various kinds of settings such as:
+- There is a [Settings page](registration-client-settings-page.md) in Registration Client which can be treated as a control panel window page that manages various kinds of settings such as:
   1. Device selection settings
   1. Sync Settings
   1. Global configuration settings
 - The registration client is now capable of handling multiple time zones, including the local time zone and the UTC.
-- The registration client is now capable of having multiple themes based on the country's choice.
+- The RC is now capable of having multiple themes based on the country's choice.
 This is possible because now there is separate CSS and icons based on the configuration.
-- In the registration client, the ID schema and UI specs are created and stored separately for each flow (like new registration, UIN update, lost ID) which makes sure that in future if any other flow needs to be added, it can be added with zero code change.
+- In the RC, the ID schema and UI specs are created and stored separately for each flow (like new registration, UIN update, lost ID) which makes sure that in future if any other flow needs to be added, it can be added with zero code change.
-- The registration client now has dynamic layouts and dynamic screens as a single screen should support all Demographic/Documents/Biometrics captured which essentially means that the order of occurrence of the screen is now configurable.
+- The RC now has the dynamic layouts and dynamic screens as a single screen that supports all Demographic/Documents/Biometrics captured which essentially means that the order of occurrence of the screen is now configurable.
-- When the password of an operator/supervisor is changed in keycloak, the operator will be automatically be logged out if he is already logged in (in online mode) using the old password.
+- When the password of an operator/supervisor is changed in Keycloak, the operator will be automatically be logged out if he/she is already logged in (in online mode) using the old password.
 In offline mode, the old password can still be used for creating packets, unless the client application has not synced with the server.
-- The registration client works with both SBI v1.0 and MDS v0.9.5.
+- The RC works with both SBI v1.0 and MDS v0.9.5.

 ## Registration Processor
 - Notifications to users are being sent based on the user preferred language set during registration.
 - The OSI validator stage has been removed and segregated into multiple stages, i.e,
-  - CMD validator stage for verifying centre, machine and device details
+  - CMD validator stage for verifying centre, machine and device details.
-  - Operator validator stage to validate the operator details
+  - Operator validator stage to validate the operator details.
-  - Supervisor validator stage to validate the supervisor details
+  - Supervisor validator stage to validate the supervisor details.
-  - Introducer validator stage to validate the introducer details
+  - Introducer validator stage to validate the introducer details.
 - Based on tagging of packets in the packet classifier stage, rules have been added in the workflow configuration for different age groups (Infant, minor and adult).
 For example, introducer validation is made mandatory for Infants and minors based on camel workflow.
 - In the quality check stage, the packets having poor quality scores are not being rejected, instead, these packets are tagged for having poor, average or good quality biometrics based on configured thresholds.
 The final decision to process these packets can be made by the camel workflow.
 - The external integration stage has been moved to reference implementation and is removed from default camel routes and registration processor deployment.